dylan-lang/opendylan/documentation/duim-reference/source/geom.rst

      rather than separate coordinates, in its arguments.
 You should be aware that using this function may lead to a loss of performance.

-   See also
+   :seealso:

      - :func:`make-reflection-transform`
      - :func:`make-scaling-transform`
      - :func:`make-transform`
      - :func:`make-translation-transform`

 .. function:: make-scaling-transform